The-Scripters-Guild/ForgeWiki/forge/spawning/respawning/respawn-points/README.md

 ---
 description: >-
-  Nodes used to spawn players after death or as a fallback for initial spawning if no other valid spawn points exist.
+  Objects used to spawn players after death or as a fallback for initial spawning if no other valid spawn points exist.
 ---